 You can apply maximum one story and one integration to the view.

-Interactions reports list the interactions ordered by popularity.
-On the top of the list you can find parts of your stories that were triggered the most and on the bottom, the least or never.
-That knowledge can help you discover which parts of your stories are commonly triggered and which parts aren’t used.
+Interactions report lists interactions ordered by their popularity.
+On the top of the list, you can find parts of your stories that were triggered the most and on the bottom, the least or never.

-To view Interactions reports, go to Reports and select Interactions from the left menu.
+To view Interactions reports, go to Reports, and select Interactions from the left menu.
 Then, choose the story to review.
-Note, that Interactions can also be view in custom time ranges.
+Note that Interactions can also be viewed in custom time ranges.

 You can easily export the reports as comma-separated values file (.CSV) using the